mringes13/mp0/README.md

 ## How to Run
 ### Step 1: Initialize ping of websites
 Start the analytical ping with `go run shellPing.go`

+###### If an error of the following form is trigged: "cannot find package 'github.com/go-echarts/go-echarts/v2/charts'", change module settings with `export GO111MODULE=on`.
+Then restart the program with `go run shellPing.go`.
 ### Step 2: Interact with Command Line
 Enter the website domains you wish you ping.
 You can input as many inputs as you want, but they must be separated by a white space.
 Press ENTER to generate analysis of parallel pings.